vcokltfre/tutorial-v2/docs/tutorial/intermediate/nextcord/11-cogs.md

             self.bot = bot

         @slash_command(name="ping", description="A simple ping command.", guild_ids=[...])
-        async def ping(self, inter: CommandInteraction) -> None: await inter.send(f"Pong! {self.bot.latency * 1000:.2f}ms")
+        async def ping(self, inter: Interaction) -> None: await inter.send(f"Pong! {self.bot.latency * 1000:.2f}ms")
     ```

 As you can probably see, a lot of this is similar to the ping command we made in part 4 of the beginner section.
 There are a couple of important parts to explain which are different:

-- We're now using the `slash_command` decorator from `disnake.ext.commands`.
+- We're now using the `slash_command` decorator .
 We can no longer use the `bot` object to make decorators since we don't have the bot object as it's in another file.
 - Everything is now in a class.
 This is a fundamental part of cogs, all of their functionality is encapsulated within a class.

 In this section of code: